notofonts/math/documentation/building-math-fonts/index.md

 ![Various stack constants in action](./stack.svg)

 #### `stretchStackTopShiftUp`, `stretchStackGapAboveMin`, `stretchStackBottomShiftDown`, `stretchStackGapBelowMin`
 Stretch stacks are when things are put above or below horizontally stretchable symbols, for example above arrows.
-Same strategy used for setting [upper limit](#upperlimitgapmin-upperlimitbaselineriseminn) and [lower limit](#lowerlimitgapmin-lowerlimitbaselinedropmin) rise and gap above can be used here.
+The same strategy used for setting [upper limit](#upperlimitgapmin-upperlimitbaselineriseminn) and [lower limit](#lowerlimitgapmin-lowerlimitbaselinedropmin) rise and gap above can be used here.

 ![Various stretch stack constants in action](./stretchstack.svg)

 #### `skewedFractionHorizontalGap`, `skewedFractionVerticalGap`
-Skewed fractions are fractions that use slash instead of horizontal bar.
+Skewed fractions are fractions that use a slash instead of the horizontal bar.

-* First, denominator is placed right after the numerator and shifted down by the numerators bounding box height (so that the bottom right of the numerator as at the top left of the denominator).
+* First, the denominator is placed right after the numerator and shifted down by the numerators bounding box height (so that the bottom right of the numerator as at the top left of the denominator).
 * Then the denominator is shifted horizontally by `skewedFractionHorizontalGap` and vertically by `skewedFractionVerticalGap`
 * The width of the slash glyph is ignored (as if it set to zero and centered horizontally).